google-research-datasets/circa/README.md

 ## Introduction

-Circa (meaning ‘approximately’) dataset aims to help machine learning systems to solve the problem of interpreting indirect answers to polar questions.
+The Circa (meaning ‘approximately’) dataset aims to help machine learning systems to solve the problem of interpreting indirect answers to polar questions.

 The dataset contains pairs of yes/no questions and indirect answers, together with annotations for the interpretation of the answer.
 The data is collected in 10 different social conversational situations (eg. food preferences of a friend).
 Examples:

 ```
-Are you vegan?
+Q: Are you vegan?
-I love burgers too much.
+A: I love burgers too much.
 [No]

-Do you like spicy food?
+Q: Do you like spicy food?
-I put hot sauce on everything.
+A: I put hot sauce on everything.
 [Yes]

-Would you like to go see live music?
+Q: Would you like to go see live music?
-If it’s not too crowded.
+A: If it’s not too crowded.
 [Yes, upon a condition]
 ```

 Currently, the Circa annotations focus on a few classes such as ‘yes’, ‘no’ and ‘yes, upon condition’.
 The data can be used to build machine learning models which can replicate these classes on new question-answer pairs, and allow evaluation of methods for doing so.

-## Copyright
+## License

 This dataset is the work of Annie Louis, Dan Roth, and Filip Radlinski from Google LLC, made available under the Creative Commons Attribution 4.0 License.
 A full copy of the license can be found at https://creativecommons.org/licenses/by-sa/4.0/